lw8192/Red-Team-Dev/Python/README.md

 Immutable: can't change an object's state after creating it.

 ## Debugging
-IdentationError: use tabnanny to check for mixed tabs / spaces in your script:
+IndentationError: use tabnanny to check for mixed tabs / spaces in your script:

     python -m tabnanny script.py
 Logging Library